Erin Moran Cancer Type, Details About Final Days Revealed

 — Today (@Today965655791) March 28, 2017

 In late October of 2016, only one month before Erin Moran was diagnosed with throat cancer, Wishnoff said he saw Moran at an autograph show in Canada, and she appeared to be in great health as she fielded questions about former Happy Days co-star Scott Baio, 56.
-Contrary to recent rumors about substance abuse, strange behavior, homelessness, partying, and depression, Wishnoff added that Erin Moran was “in a good place, living comfortably, and far from spiraling,” as sad news came of her death on Saturday, shocking her fans and former co-stars.
+Contrary to recent rumors about substance abuse, strange behavior, homelessness, partying, and depression, Wishnoff added that Erin Moran was “in a good place, living comfortably, and far from spiraling,” as the sad news came of her death on Saturday, shocking her fans and former co-stars.

 “I know it’s not a tragic sexy story just to say that Erin Moran was looking after her mother-in-law, with a husband who adored her, in a small town in Indiana.”